nookit-dev/bnkit/README.md

 The motivation behind this project is to improve development processes and learn more about Bun.

+# Usage Details
 Install in your bun app

 ```bash
 bun add https://github.com/brandon-schabel/instant-bun
 ```

+Why would I add the repo directly you might ask?
+Because you use the source code directly, every commit is a new version, and you can use whatever version of each module that you want.

 then import into your module